Amgen Foundation Grant Guidelines

 - Political organizations or lobbying activity

 - Organizations not described in sections 501(c)(3) and 509(a)(1), (2), (3) of the Internal Revenue Code

-- Organizations that discriminate on the basis of race, color, religion, sex, age, national origin, sexual orientation, veteran or disability statuses in the delivery of services and in their employment practices.
+- Organizations that discriminate on the basis of race, color, religion, sex, age, national origin, sexual orientation, gender identity, veteran or disability statuses in the delivery of services and in their employment practices.